-“With hip arthroscopy, the duration of the surgery can range from 45 minutes to 90 minutes.
+“With hip arthroscopy, the duration of the surgery can range from 45 – 90 minutes.
 In some cases, the surgery can be done as a day surgery, allowing the patient to go home the same day,” says Dr Dutton, who has 17 years of experience treating orthopaedic conditions.
 The nature of hip arthroscopy means that only 2 or 3 puncture wounds are required to perform the surgery, and muscles are not cut as the specialised telescopic equipment is able to access the hip joint directly.

 Preparing for hip arthroscopy

 Patients should understand that while hip arthroscopy comes with less risks compared to conventional methods, any surgery carries inherent risks.
 “Due to pressure on nerves in the hip and groin region, patients may experience numbness after the surgery,” Dr Dutton explains.
 While bleeding and infection risks are reduced due to the smaller cuts, there is still a small risk of infection.

 “Most hip arthroscopic patients will be able to return home the same day, though some do stay overnight for observation,” Dr Dutton says.
 “Patients should be on crutches for around 6 weeks to prevent pressure on the hip which may injure repaired ligaments.”